Dr Lin-Hua Jiang

 We were the first to report brilliant blue G as a P2X7 antagonist (Jiang et al., 2000), which has been widely-used as a research tool to unravel many previously unknown physiological and pathological functions of the P2X7 receptors.
 Our collaborative research has identified emodin, a natural compound, as a P2X7 antagonist and show that it is effective in inhibiting P2X7-mediated cancer cell metastasis (Liu et al., 2010; Jelassi et al., 2013).
 With increasing availability of structural information, we are interested in structure-guided approaches used to develop novel P2X7 antagonists (Caseley et al., 2016), particularly brain-penetrable antagonits (Jiang et al., 2018).

-ATP-induced calcium signalling in mesenchymal stem cell functions
+Ionic mechanisms in mesenchymal stem cell functions